ghunkins/huggingface_hub/docs/source/en/guides/manage-cache.md

 At the moment, cached files are never deleted from your local directory: when you download a new revision of a branch, previous files are kept in case you need them again.
-Therefore it can be useful to scan your cache directory in order to know which repos and revisions are taking the most disk space. `huggingface_hub` provides an helper to do so that can be used via `huggingface-cli` or in a python script.
+Therefore it can be useful to scan your cache directory in order to know which repos and revisions are taking the most disk space. `old_huggingface_hub` provides an helper to do so that can be used via `huggingface-cli` or in a python script.

 ### Scan cache from the terminal